MacDowell (artists' residency and workshop): History

 Elizabeth Sprague Coolidge organized an effort in 1916 to build and name a studio at MacDowell in memory of her teacher Regina Watson.
 It was renovated in 1993 and became McDowell's first barrier-free studio that was accessible to everyone.

 By 1918, 31 of Isabelle Sprague Smith's students funded the creation of the Isabelle D. Sprague Smith studio.
 Through the years more separate studios were built.
 The program continues in 32 studios scattered over 450 acre of land.

-On March 13, 2020, the MacDowell shut in the face of the COVID-19 outbreak and sent artists and Fellows home.
+On March 13, 2020, MacDowell shut in the face of the COVID-19 outbreak and sent artists and fellows home.
 It was the first time the site had shut since the 1938 New England hurricane.
+MacDowell reopened its doors in October of 2020.

 Medal Day

 Every year, MacDowell presents the Edward MacDowell Medal to an artist who has made a significant cultural contribution.
 Residency at MacDowell is not a requirement.
-In 2019, the 60th Medal was awarded to a visual artist.
 Medal Day is one of the rare occasions when the site is open to the public.
 The ceremony includes a keynote speech, after which the artists open their studios to visitors.

-Property-tax dispute
+Property tax dispute

 MacDowell, a non-profit organization, enjoys the status of a charity, entitling it to exemption from local property taxes, among other things.
 However, in 2005, the town of Peterborough's selectmen (local-government executives) decided to challenge MacDowell's charitable status and billed the organization for a "payment in lieu of taxes".
 A lawyer for the town argued that "the Colony certainly benefits its artists-in-residence, but that doesn't strike us as being the general public."

 The then-Board of Directors paid the bill, then successfully challenged the charge.
 A 2007 Superior Court opinion found that the MacDowell Colony, by promoting the arts, was a charitable institution, a ruling that was upheld by the New Hampshire Supreme Court in a subsequent appeal.
 The appeal court found that "Contrary to the Town's assertions, MacDowell's articles of incorporation oblige it to use its property for its stated charitable purpose."